 Health, financial, relationships—all these and more are reasons people want to end a life or their own life, but these are also times when people, like you and Sts.
 Zelie and Louis, can be the hands of God and help miraculously when God sees fit.

-Your value of life is not measured on genetics, salary, accomplishments, or status.
+Your value of life is not measured by genetics, salary, accomplishments, or status.

 Zelie was a lace maker.
 Louis was a clock maker.
 But they never worked on Sunday.
 Why?
 Because God is more important than income.
 God gave us our worth the moment we began to exist and nothing can take it from us.